Neurofeedback has been shown to change the brainwaves associated with anxiety and chronic stress.

-There is a way to reset that fast speed and slow it down so that your mind and body can stay calm and be able to focus.
+There is a way to change the the way your brainwaves are functioning so that your mind and body can stay calm and be able to focus.

 If you would like to talk more about how Neurofeedback can help you or a family member, please schedule a time for us to talk using my online calendar.